-An hon. member: It is not the weather.
+An hon. member: It's not the weather.

-Mr. Philip Lawrence: Mr. Speaker, no, it is not the weather.
+Mr. Philip Lawrence: No, it is not the weather.
 It is because of the failures of the Liberal government.

-Underpinning the failure of our economy to grow are our productivity issues.
+Mr. Speaker, underpinning the failure of our economy to grow are our productivity issues.
 We have heard numerous commentators talk about this, Liberal and Conservative alike, from Bill Morneau to Lisa Raitt and commentators on all sides of the political spectrum.
 The productivity issue is crushing our Canadian economy.
 "Productivity" is a fancy word, but all it means is our ability to produce goods and deliver services efficiently.